yashikapatil27/Calorie-Counter-Application/README.md

   - **Add Food from Database**: Users can easily log food items from the search results into their meal logs.
 - **Responsive UI**: The application features a user-friendly interface with a responsive layout that adjusts to various screen sizes.
 - **Visual Feedback**: Clear messages and visual elements provide users with immediate feedback on their actions (e.g., meal added, user logged in).

+## Technologies Used

+- **Python**: The primary programming language used for the application logic and backend operations.
+- **Kivy**: A Python framework for developing multi-touch applications, used for creating the graphical user interface (GUI) of the application.
+- **MongoDB**: A NoSQL database for storing user information, meal entries, and food database, providing efficient data retrieval and storage.
+- **BSON**: Binary JSON format used for data storage and retrieval in MongoDB.
+- **hashlib**: Python library for secure password hashing using SHA-256 algorithm.
+- **datetime**: Python module for handling date and time, used to manage meal entries and calculate total calories consumed on specific dates.

 ## Installation
 1. Clone the repository: